-Then, came along an object with template functions to handle each component of the webpage separately.
+Then, came along an object with template functions to handle each component of the web page separately.
 I had been using a text file with a list of posts with each post to be included on a new line.
 This became inconvenient when I wished to handle metadata.
-Soon, this list became a JSON file-this would easier to access and modify than a database.
+Soon, this list became a JSON file which would be easier to access and modify than a database but would add scope for easy-to-edit metadata.
 Using Python’s JSON module, I eliminated storing any post info in separate run-time variables and just dumped (literally) the whole JSON into a dictionary.

 Here is where I took a break.
 I still haven’t resumed work on it, but I’m toying with the idea of adding a plugin-manager and handling images more elegantly (actually, showing images at all, without the user having to code markup, I haven’t started handling images yet :P).

-If it’s a server, then even better.
-All users would have to do would be to enter information about each post in the (proposed) GUI tool.
-I feel like getting my hands dirty right away.
+It would work pretty well as part of a web server.
+All users would have to do would be to enter information about each post in the (proposed) GUI tool, and have their content ready.
+I feel like getting my hands dirty again.